 His fur coat is soft to touch and can be wavy or straight.
 This will determine how much brushing he needs in a week.
 Pomapoo grows to a height of 14 inches and weighs up to 15 pounds.
-He is moderately active and his exercise needs will adapt to your lifestyle.
+He is moderately active, and his exercise needs will adapt to your lifestyle.
 Give him a few hours outdoor to expel his energy then he will be fine entertaining himself in the house.

 Given his intelligence, Pomapoo is easy to train.
 However, you have to do it when he is a pup as he gets stubborn when he is older.
-His friendly playful temperament makes him perfect for families with kids and elder people or singles and couples living in apartments.
+His friendly playful temperament makes him perfect for families with kids and older people or singles and couples living in apartments.

 6) Shiranian = Shih Tzu Pomeranian Mix Dog

 Shiranians or Pomshi pups weigh about 4 pounds and grow to weight at most 16 pounds.
 They reach a height of 7 to 12 inches and can live up to 12 or 15 years.
-Feed them quality kibble and they will live this long.
+Feed them quality kibble, and they will live this long.
 You may also want to know that he sheds a lot but grooming him will help control the shed.

 Shiranian pups love the indoors.
 This makes them great for apartments or homes with no backyard.
 On the other hand, being a very active dog, he also values outdoor playtime to help expel pent-up energy.
-He does not take up much space given his tiny body but his personality will be felt in the entire house.
+He does not take up much space given his tiny body, but his personality will be felt in the entire house.

 7) Pomston = Boston Terrier Pomeranian Mix Dog